-Lai said the company remained on track for a commercial launch of Konjenski Gov in the March 2019 financial quarter.
+Lai indicated the company remained on track for a commercial launch of Konjenski Gov in the June 2019 half-year.

 A cybersecurity consultancy to government for many years, archTIS expects to add additional clients to its Kojensi Gov user base after making 38 demonstrations on the back of its alpha launch at TIGC in Canberra.

 Some potential end-users see the product as an alternative to the ubiquitous TRIM records management software now known as Micro Focus Content Manager